New rules were introduced by HM Revenue & Customs (HMRC) on 12 November 2020 regarding a new cap on payable R&D tax credits.

 - it does not spend more than 15% of its qualifying R&D expenditure on subcontracting R&D to, or the provision of externally provided workers (EPWs) by, connected persons.

-The measure will have effect for accounting periods beginning on or after 1 April 2021.
+This new measure will have effect for accounting periods beginning on or after 1 April 2021.

 This change was first announced in the 2018 Budget followed by two formal consultations on how it might be implemented that were held during 2019 and early 2020.